kzu/corebuild/docs/index.md

 of standard operations that can be run uniformly regardless of the internal details of how they are implemented?

 That's the value that CoreBuild Standard provides.
-A standard coding flow at a glance,
+A standard coding (or contribution) flow at a glance.

 # What